npirani/LeagueDumpling/README.md

 Python Dependencies:
 requests, colour, RPI.GPIO, adafruit_blinka, rpi_ws281x, adafruit-cicuitpython-neopixel

+You'll need a Riot apiKey to use this script.

-Change the apiKey and summoner values in the config file to
+Change the values in the config file to match the account you want to track.